 We are looking for confident, enthusiastic, ambitious and talented graduates who are passionate about improving educational outcomes for children of all abilities.
 You should have some experience working with young people within the age group you wish to teach.
 This may be as little as a few days school experience or other work or voluntary work with young people.
 If you are a career changer then we know you will have many transferrable skills to share in the classroom.
 Most importantly you need to be a good communicator and someone who enjoys encouraging young people to learn.

-You need to be a competent user of ICT and you will need to pass the Skills Tests in Numeracy and Literacy.
+You need to be a competent user of ICT.

 Disclosure and Barring Service